I AM Noticed Core Content

 Have fun with this and encourage creativity!

-Research tells us that having a positive school culture helps student and teachers, it encourages more positive behaviors, improves academic performance and creates space for social-emotional development.
+Research tells us that having a positive school culture helps students and teachers, it encourages more positive behaviors, improves academic performance, and creates space for social-emotional development.

 Lesson 6.3: You Matter Worksheet